ha3ks/ha3ks.github.io/_posts/2023-10-09-Sliver-C2-Installation-and-demo.md

 * TCP and named pipe pivots
 * Much more!

-Once downloaded an 'ls' comnand should show a 'sliver' folder now in our /opt folder.
+Once downloaded an 'ls' command should show a 'sliver' folder now in our /opt folder.

 [![2](\img\blog\sliver_C2\2.png)](\img\blog\sliver_C2\2.png)